harvard-dce/zoom-harvester/README.md

 **Meeting ids: meeting_uuid, series_id**

 To Zoom, meeting means both an individual instance of a meeting and a series of meetings.
 There are unique ids for each meeting instance, and series ids that can remain static for a series of reoccuring meetings.
 The Zoom API docmentation refers to both types of ids as "meeting id".
-We will to the id for an individual meeting as _meeting_uuid_, and the id for a series as _series_id_.
+Here, the id for an individual meeting is called _meeting_uuid_, and the id for a series is called _series_id_.

 **Meeting types: live vs past**